 Between the patches of kale, cabbage and eggplant there were rows of zinnia and sunflowers which act as a natural insect repellent.
-Zinnias deter cucumber beetles and tomato worms and the hollowed out hay used as the mulch also helps keeping bugs way, we learnt.
-The farmers switch out the placement of the crops so that bugs don’t come back, apparently they have memory of where the vegetable plants are and come back every year to find and eat the produce.
+Zinnias deter cucumber beetles and tomato worms and the hollowed-out hay used as the mulch also helps to keep bugs way, we learned.
+The farmers switch out the placement of the crops so that bugs don’t come back, apparently, they have the memory of where the vegetable plants are and come back every year to find and eat the produce.
 After buying the land in 1996, owners Gloria and Patrick Greene, of Northern California, spent 10 years enriching the sandy soil with compost and cover crops.
 Once it became viable, Flora Farms carved a growing season out of the nine months of the year that aren’t the oppressively hot Mexican summer.
 Its bounty is now wide and robust, about 90-plus heirloom vegetables, many of which are pulled from the ground the day they are served.
 Now that is truly Farm to Table right?

 Celebrations on the Farm